AidanBugs/Obsidian/Culture & Psych/Psychology Effects & Biases.md

 # Sunk Cost Fallacy
 Continuing to invest into something because we have already invested into it, even when we are no longer getting a return on our investment (think gambling, one more mental).

+# Yes Ladder
+Getting people to say yes consequetively gets people to say more yes's.
+Even asking meaningless questions such as "Can I ask you a question?"